Rice Vada

 - Cover the pan and let the vada cook over low to medium heat till the underside becomes golden brown.

-- Using a spoon or chopsticks, flip the vadas over for the other to cook and becomes golden brown.
+- Using a spoon or a skewer, flip the vadas over for the other to cook and becomes golden brown.
 Add a drop of oil in each cavity again from the side.

 - Serve hot vadas with your favorite chutney.